czfrance/308-portfolio/journals/week11_slogo_analysis.md

 #### Good Example **you** implemented

 * Methods and Classes used
+  * Path
+    * MovementPath
+    * DoNothingPath
+  * TurtleModel
+  * TurtleView
+  * PathTransition

 * GIT commits
+  * All commits made by Cynthia France that mention "path" on March 5, 2022
+  * ie "Path abstract class", 2985f4249d43f23e84fd89372e80dd734c9e8094

 * Design
+  * In general, the class is open to extension, but closed to modification.
+As demonstrated, many child classes regarding Paths can be made
+  * All functions relating to Paths (ie make TransitionPath) are encapsulated into this class.

 * Evaluation
+  * In general, my abstractions follow the single responsibility principle, help to majorly reduce the complexity of my code, and also allow for further extension.
+  * I think next time, I will focus more on distinguishing between subclasses and parent classes.
+    Sometimes it felt as if the lines were blurried

 #### Needs Improvement Example **you** implemented

 * Methods and Classes used
+  * SketchbookView

 * GIT commits
+  * Commits made by Cynthia and Thivya regarding the general view/sketchbook view
+  * (sorry, there were wayyy too many of them)

 * Design
+  * Not much of this class is open to extension.
+It kind of just sits there.
+  * We make the assumption that all changes from the Model are correct.

 * Evaluation
+  *

 #### API ***you*** designed